(ox i byoo' ti nin)

 - Press firmly on the surface of the patch to attach it tightly to your skin.

 - When you are ready to remove a patch, peel it off slowly and gently.
-Fold the patch in half with the sticky sides together and throw it away in a trash can that is out of reach of children and pets.
+Fold the patch in half with the sticky sides together and discard it safely, in a way that is out of reach of children and pets.
 Children and pets can be harmed if they chew on, play with, or wear used patches.

 - Wash the area that was under the patch with mild soap and warm water to remove any residue.
 If necessary, you can use baby oil or a medical adhesive removal pad to remove residue that will not come off with soap and water.
 Do not use alcohol, nail polish remover, or other solvents.